grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 **Variable number of accounts**

 When you select **Variable number of accounts** segment type, you do not limit the number of accounts in segment.
-The accounts which fall under the defined segment metrics are the part of the segment, and the no of accounts will change continuously during the course of operation.
+The accounts which fall under the defined segment metrics are the part of the segment, and the number of accounts will change continuously during the course of operation.

 >[!IMPORTANT]
 >